mashkarharis/mashkarharis.github.io/content/docs/JAVA/Plugin Development/Part-1.md

 ![](/images/1_aKXk2aDOZjP-IkGmLujtMQ.webp)

 It’s all for part 1.
-Rest will be continued in **Part 2**.
-In that,

-I hope to add two more circles as the plugins.
+Rest will be continued in [Part 2](/docs/java/plugin-development/part-2/).
+In that, I hope to add two more circles as the plugins.
-Part 2: [Link]

 Happy Coding 🙌